IN THIS ARTICLE:

 Television commercials advertise them.
 Celebrities endorse them.
-Electronic cigarettes—also known as e-cigarettes or e-cigs—have become popular as a safe alternative to smoking.
+Electronic cigarettes – also known as e-cigarettes or e-cigs – have blown up in popularity in the past five years as a safe alternative to smoking.

 Problem is—there’s no evidence to back up this claim.
-In fact, in recent years, poison centers have reported an increase in emergency calls related to electronic cigarettes and their main ingredient, liquid nicotine.
+In fact, poison centers reported a 219 percent increase in emergency calls in the past year related to electronic cigarettes and their main ingredient, liquid nicotine.

 While experts figure out exactly what electronic cigarettes do to your body, these facts will help you determine what’s true and what’s false in the e-cigarette debate.